 Diagramming Clauses

-This page doesn't include much instruction about each of these sentence diagrams.
-Please don't let that overwhelm you.
-You can click on any of the links to read a thorough lesson on each of these topics.
+This page doesn't include much instruction about each of these sentence diagrams, but you can click on any of the links to read a thorough lesson on each of these topics.
 Have fun! :)

 Adjective Clauses

-These are a type of dependent clause which act as adjectives.
+Adjective clauses are a type of dependent clause which act as adjectives.
 They can modify any noun or pronoun in a sentence.
-You might know them as
+You might know them as relative clauses.

 In this diagram, the adjective clause is modifying the subject of the independent clause and the relative pronoun is acting as the subject of the adjective clause!